KIT-MRT/util_caching/demo/README.md

 docker compose -f docker-compose.ros.yaml run --rm util_caching_ros
 ```

-There, you'll find a built catkin workspace and running roscore in `/home/blinky/catkin_ws`.
+There, you'll find a built catkin workspace in `/home/blinky/catkin_ws` and a roscore running in the background.
 To run the demo:

 ```bash